Antchel/task_3/README.md

-Add the next string "#!/usr/bin/env python3"
+Was added the next string "#!/usr/bin/env python3"
 For running program like ./sorter.py --help
 in terminal